-The minimum detection sensitivity level of interleukin-22 (IL-22) using this human interleukin-22 ELISA kit was approximately 9.2 pg/ml.
-The dynamic assay range for this kit is 18.8 – 600 pg/ml.
+The minimum detection sensitivity level of interleukin-22 (IL-22) using current human interleukin-22 ELISA kit was approximately 9.2 pg/ml.
+The dynamic range for this IL-22 ELISA assay is 18.8 – 600 pg/ml.

 - Interleukin-22-producing innate immune cells: new players in mucosal immunity and tissue repair?
 Nat Rev Immunol.
 (2009) 9 (4): 229-34.
 Review.
 Vivier E., et al.

 - Role of interleukin-22 in inflammatory bowel disease.
 World J Gastroenterol.
 (2014) 20 (48): 18177-88.
 Review.
 Li L.J., et al.